samalyarov/media_parsers/README.md

-# media_parser
+# Media parsing

-Parsers for several common messengers and social networks (Telegram + VK)
+Parsers for several common messengers and social networks (Telegram + VK) and example analytics of the data provided